cfengine/documentation/reference/macros.markdown

 categories: [Reference, Macros]
 published: true
 alias: reference-macros.html
-tags: [reference, syntax, if, ifdef, macros]
+tags: [reference, syntax, if, ifdef, macros, minimum_version]
 ---

 You can conditionally include policy test using the `@if` macro.